Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

     and ports
 1. Specify the authentication name to be used (if any) and if TLSA records are published (including options used in the TLSA records)
-1. Specify the SPKI pinsets to be used (if any) and policy for rolling keys
+1. Specify the SPKI pin sets to be used (if any) and policy for rolling keys
 1. Provide contact/support information for the service
 1. Jurisdiction.
 This section should communicate the applicable jurisdictions and law enforcement regimes under which the service is being provided.
-    - Specify the entity or entities that will control the data and be responsible for their treatment, and their legal place of business
+    - Specify the operator entity or entities that will control the data and be responsible for their treatment, and their legal place of business
     - Specify, either directly or by pointing to the applicable privacy policy, the relevant privacy laws that apply to the treatment of the data, the rights that users enjoy in regard to their own personal information that is treated by the service, and how they can contact the operator to enforce them
-    - Specify the countries in which the servers handling the DNS requests and the data are located (if the operator applies a geolocation policy so that requests from certain countries are only served by certain servers, this should be specified as well)
+    - Additionally specify the countries in which the servers handling the DNS requests and the data are located (if the operator applies a geolocation policy so that requests from certain countries are only served by certain servers, this should be specified as well)